Alcohol Effects On The Stomach And Intestines

 Acute Gastric Mucosal Injury – health experts have proven that too much alcohol can inflame the mucosal lining of the stomach, which leads to gastric lesions and bleeding.

-Bacterial Infections – risk of infection is high for alcoholics due to the altered levels of gastric acid in the stomach.
+Bacterial Infections – the risk of infection is high for alcoholics due to the altered levels of gastric acid in the stomach.
 And with the escape of toxins into the bloodstream, it is possible for a person to suffer from blood poisoning.

 Cancer – although alcohol does not directly cause cancer, it works with carcinogens.
 The incidence of colon and rectal cancer is quite high among heavy alcohol drinkers.